AngleProtocol/angle-docs/guides/README.md

 {% endcontent-ref %}

 {% hint style="info" %}
-The app presented in our guides has been developed by the Angle Core Team.
-Anyone is welcome to build its app on top of Angle.
-We are making sure to promote and list any serious front interface of the protocol.
+The app presented here is developed by Angle Labs, Inc., a company contributing to the protocol.
+Anyone is welcome to build its app on top of Angle, and we'll make sure to promote and list any serious front interface of the protocol in this docs.
 {% endhint %}